Okonu/Kalenda/README.md

-This is Kalenda, a Calendar application which supports events scheduling
+This is Kalenda, a Calendar application